boss11887/Embedded-RollerCoaster/README.md

 	3) README.md: a readme file describing the project and the files included in this directory

 	4) Schematic.pdf: a schematic file detailing the construction of the two boards (sensors and controller boards.)

+	4) Picture: a folder containing picture of ths project